edge-servers/immunity-docs/general/values.rst

-Values and Goals of OpenWISP
+Values and Goals of Immunity
 ============================

-.. _what_is_openwisp:
+.. _what_is_immunity:

-What is OpenWISP?
+What is Immunity?
 -----------------

-OpenWISP is a software platform designed to ease and automate the management of networks, with a special focus on wireless networks, mainly used in public wifi, mesh networks, community networks and IoT scenarios.
+Immunity is a software platform designed to ease and automate the management of networks, with a special focus on wireless networks, mainly used in public wifi, mesh networks, community networks and IoT scenarios.

-OpenWISP 2, launched in December 2016, is the new generation of the software which is gradually replacing OpenWISP 1 and aims to build an ecosystem of applications and tools that make it easy for developers to build custom networking applications in order to bring innovation in the network infrastructure of communities that most need it.
+Immunity 2, launched in December 2016, is the new generation of the software which is gradually replacing Immunity 1 and aims to build an ecosystem of applications and tools that make it easy for developers to build custom networking applications in order to bring innovation in the network infrastructure of communities that most need it.